 History and Characteristics

-In 2004, after two years of complicated negotiations, an internationally mediated peace and reconciliation conference in Kenya led to the formation of a Transitional Federal Parliament and Government (TFG).
-Its establishment was accompanied by the rise of an Islamist movement, United States counter-terrorism operations and the military involvement of neighboring and international troops in Somalia.
-The Transitional Federal Institutions were soon challenged by a new politico-military actor, the Union of Islamic Courts (UIC).
-Ethiopia’s military intervened in December 2006, defeating the UIC and helping to establish the TFG in Mogadishu.
-The new authority of the TFG was bolstered a few months later by a small contingent of African Union Mission to Somalia (AMISOM) forces authorized by the U.N.
+The Transitional Federal Institutions were challenged by the popular Union of Islamic Courts (UIC), but Ethiopia’s military intervened in December 2006, defeating the UIC and helping to establish the TFG in Mogadishu.
+The new authority of the TFG was bolstered a few months later by a small contingent of African Union Mission to Somalia (AMISOM) forces, authorized by the U.N.
 Security Council in February 2007.

-The combined TFG, Ethiopian and AMISOM forces were soon involved in tackling a complex Islamist insurgency spearheaded by Harakat al-Shabaab al-Mujahideen (al-Shabaab).
-By mid-2010, al-Shabaab controlled vast parts of central and southern Somalia and had started to create administrative structures.
+The combined TFG, Ethiopian and AMISOM forces were soon involved in tackling a complex Islamist insurgency, spearheaded by Harakat al-Shabaab al-Mujahideen (al-Shabaab).
+By mid-2010, al-Shabaab controlled vast parts of central and southern Somalia and started to create administrative structures.
 However, their early successes did not last.
 By 2011, AMISOM had increased its forces to the originally planned 8,000 soldiers and received additional support from Kenyan and Ethiopian troops, which were later integrated into AMISOM.
 During 2012, al-Shabaab successively lost control of major towns in southern and central Somalia to allied international and national forces.
-The war between 2007 and 2012 took the lives of more than 10,000 people, most of them civilians, forced hundreds of thousands to flee the capital and initiated, in combination with a drought, a severe humanitarian crisis from mid-2011 to mid-2012.
-All fighting forces in Somalia were involved in severe human rights violations.

 Commercial activities in Somalia are primarily driven by short-term profit.
 The economy is import-dependent, and growth is mainly driven by consumption.
 International trade networks are dominated by a few powerful business cartels, often intertwined with the politico-military elite.
 Another source of economic development is the large Somali diaspora.
 Urbanization is rapid and unregulated.

-Neither Somaliland nor Puntland has established real control over the eastern regions.
-Tensions between Somaliland and Puntland escalated further in the reporting period and have resulted in violent clashes.
-Despite its overall success in peace- and state-building, the Republic of Somaliland remains limited in its effective and material capacity and has established few measures to regulate economic activity.
-The state is also highly dependent on an emerging business class, and corruption and clan-based patronage networks permeate all levels of governance.
+While the central and southern regions of Somalia were engaged in violent conflicts, the Republic of Somaliland continued to democratize.
+Independence was confirmed by a public referendum in 2001.
+Somaliland has since held three district elections in 2002, 2012 and 2021; three presidential elections in 2003, 2010 and 2017; and two parliamentary elections in 2005 and 2021.
+Despite irregularities, all elections were considered relatively free and fair by international observers.
+Tensions between Somaliland and Puntland over the regions of Sool and Sanaag remain unresolved.
+Despite its overall success in peace and state-building, the Republic of Somaliland remains limited in its effective and material capacity and has established few measures to regulate economic activity.
+The state is also highly dependent on an emergent business class, and corruption and clan-based patronage networks permeate all levels of governance.

 Political Transformation